Dear Friends,

 Coping Mechanisms

 Surviving such an environment often means developing coping mechanisms that are not always healthy.
 Children of gamblers might become overly responsible, taking on adult roles at a young age.
-Alternatively, they might detach emotionally as a way to protect themselves from the constant stress and disappointment.
+Alternatively, they might detach emotionally or isolate as a way to protect themselves from the constant stress and disappointment.